airpair/novice-to-ninja-git-minutiae/post.md

 Well, now understanding and managing version interdependency is a task that can be done in code, using Git!
 Git submodules allow you to have context of separate Git repositories in a separate repo.
 Leveraging this functionality, we can create a "meta" repository that links to a specific tag (or release) of a child repository.
 Doing this, we can create a suite of tags that represents a known working set of applications.

 Git Submodules deserve their own post, quite possibly their own book, so I'll just leave this link to an [Atlassian blog post that goes into great detail about Git Submodules](http://blogs.atlassian.com/2013/03/git-submodules-workflows-tips/).

+## In Conclusion

+Having more knowledge of Git's out of the box functionality can drastically improve your workflow, as well as save hours of headache and heartache.
+If there's any interest, I can turn this post into a series -- I am open to suggestion and inquiry for future topics!
+(Git rebase workflow, anyone?)